 A regional representation cannot account for differences in energy resources and infrastructure limitations within a region.
-To incorporate these aspects, AEMO's electricity modelling defines planning zones subject to the specific modelling exercise, shown in Table 2.
-Each zone is modelled considering the expected quality and availability of generation resources, including the correlation of renewable generation resources, to inform the capacity outlook model and time sequential modelling.
+To incorporate these aspects, AEMO's electricity modelling defines planning zones subject to the specific modelling exercise.
+Each zone is modelled considering the expected quality and availability of generation resources, including the correlation of renewable generation resources, to inform the capacity outlook model and time-sequential modelling.